wesleywang11/SimplePrimeTime/README.md

 # SimplePrimeTime
-Made a simple environment of PrimeTime to study
+Made a simple environment of PrimeTime of Synopsys to study